emmanuelite4/aguadulce-in/README.md

 * truffle@5.6.5
 * Ganache

+Configure your ganache to listen to port `7545`

 ### Environment variables

 Create a **.env** or **.env.local** file and add the following environment variable to it.